From quasi-local definitions to a dynamical potential: A unified framework for evolving circular orbits in dynamical

 and Eqs. (\ref{Estatic}) and (\ref{Lstatic}), one can obtain the non-trivial equations related to the $t$ and $\phi$ components of the geodesic equations.}, we have

-where $E_o$ and $L_o$ is the energy and angular momentum of circular orbits.
+where $E_o$ and $L_o$ are the energy and angular momentum of the particle on the circular orbit.
 Combining Eqs.(\ref{V=0}) and (\ref{E1L1}), one can also derive the equations of the circular orbits in static spacetime.
-For example, from Eq.(\ref{V=0}), we have
+For example, from Eq.(\ref{V=0}), we obtain